steineggerlab/foldcomp/README.md

- -y, --overwrite      overwrite existing files [default=false] -l, --id-list        a file of id list to be processed (only for database input) --skip-discontinuous skip PDB with with discontinuous residues (only batch compression) --plddt              extract pLDDT score (only for extraction mode) --fasta              extract amino acid sequence (only for extraction mode) --no-merge           do not merge output files (only for extraction mode)
+ -y, --overwrite      overwrite existing files [default=false] -l, --id-list        a file of id list to be processed (only for database input) --skip-discontinuous skip PDB with with discontinuous residues (only batch compression) --check              check FCZ before and skip entries with error (only for batch decompression) --plddt              extract pLDDT score (only for extraction mode) --fasta              extract amino acid sequence (only for extraction mode) --no-merge           do not merge output files (only for extraction mode)